STHM roasts and toasts outgoing Associate Vice Dean Montague

 “In higher education, we use citations of their work as the bar for determining the success of researchers,” said Dr. M. Moshe Porat, STHM Dean.
 “Look around the room and count all of Jeffrey’s citations.
 Look at everyone who has achieved something truly special because of his guiding influence.
 That is his legacy.
 I can’t tell you how many letters I’ve received throughout my career about the difference Jeffrey has made in the lives of his students.”

 Montague, who retired in March as STHM’s Associate Vice Dean, plans to stay on as an adjunct instructor of the Senior Professional Development Seminar capstone course he founded.
-He joined STHM when the school was founded in 1998, after having served since 1988 within Temple’s now-shuttered College of Health, Physical Education, Recreation, and Dance (HPERD).
+He joined STHM when the school was founded in 1998, after having served since 1988 within Temple’s now-shuttered College of Health, Physical Education, Recreation and Dance (HPERD).

 Lou Holder, M.Ed. ’99, who served as the event’s master of ceremonies, told attendees that Montague “was there for me when I wanted to quit everything.”
 Holder credited Montague with the inspiration to continue working toward his goal of becoming a sports broadcaster.
 The result, said Holder: “I love Jeffrey Montague with the brotherly love for which this city is known.”